sraaphorst/raytracer-kotlin/output/README.md

 - In particular, the file `ch15_world2.png` depicts ray tracing of male genitalia, and should not be viewed by anyone who is not prepared to see such a thing.
 This is the rendering an open source male genitalia file
 with:
-    - 49,156 points, each with a surface normal; amd
+    - 49,156 points, each with a surface normal;
-    - 49,152 quadrilaterals (which are translated to 98,304 triangles).
+    - 49,152 quadrilaterals (which are translated to 98,304 triangles); and
+    - the KDTree has 196,607 nodes.

 - This is to demonstrate the functionality of the `SmoothTriangle` class amd the